HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 ## Introduction to RISC-V ISA(Instruction Set Architecture):
 *  An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
+*  An ISA is an 'Abstract Interface' and called as " Architecture of computer'.
 *  An ISA may be classified in a number of different ways.
 *  A common classification is by architectural complexity.
 *  A complex instruction set computer (CISC) has many specialized instructions, some of which may only be rarely used in practical programs.